128technology/docs/docs/config_access_mgmt.md

 	- `ctrl+a`
 	- `d`

-For additional information about the manual installation process with Screen, please refer to [Manually Installing the SSR](intro_installation_installer.md).

 ### Additional SSH Parameters
 - SSH Mode Verification performs strict mode checking of home directory configuration files, as well as user-specific SSH configuration files to prevent one user from logging on to the system as another user.
 - SSH logon by a non-certificate-trusted host is not allowed.